Balint0928/quartz/content/Core Rules/f_Character Creation/f_Prestige Classes/f_Prestige Class Features/Otherworldly Fealty.md

 - Cake

 *Fealty Feature:*
-**Mushroom Circle** - When you use your Waltz of the Faerie feature, you also become [[invisible]] until the end of your next turn.
+**Mushroom Circle** - When you use your Waltz of the Faerie feature, you also become [[Invisible]] until the end of your next turn.
 Attacking or casting a spell breaks this invisibility.

 ### The Celestial - Ad Caeleste
 Tenets: